-If the transaxle drive belt breaks during operation, and if the machine is on a slope, the machine will freewheel down the slope.
-To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEUTRAL-PARK position.
+In case the transaxle drive belt breaks during operation, and if the machine is on a slope, the machine will freewheel down the slope.
+To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEU-TRAL-PARK position.
 When the machine is stopped or moving slowly, engage the parking brake.